 Year of birth

 Number of siblings

-Parents (gender, race, 1st/2nd etc. marriage
+Parents (gender, race, 1st/2nd etc.

+marriage)

 Who made decisions in the family?

 Who was in charge of the household?

-Some interesting things that distinguish the family then and now:
+Some interesting things that distinguish the

 Step 7: TESTS/ASSESSMENT

 All students briefly present the results of their interview: let them make a poster, a digital map, write a short composition or just present some interesting things they learned / several importent quotes.